 Importantly, these prior assessments focused only on the subset of sources of TKE that are effectively one-dimensional—consistent with classical conceptions of boundary layer turbulence and more easily determined by the available data and models.
 In contrast, extensive work has now documented that the OSBL turbulence can be significantly altered in regions of horizontal buoyancy gradients—fronts—and in particular that the strong vertical shears at submesoscale fronts (with horizontal length scales of approximately 0.1-10 km) provide a significant source of TKE.
-This geostrophic shear production (GSP) source of TKE due to submesoscale instabilities relies on the horizontal buoyancy gradient and shows two-dimensional characteristics.
+This geostrophic shear production (GSP) source of TKE due to submesoscale instabilities relies on the horizontal buoyancy gradient and is therefore fundamentally at least two-dimensional.
 GSP can be so large as to generate turbulence intensity in the boundary layer that is comparable to that observed under hurricanes, even in otherwise moderate conditions (9).
-This additional mixing may be important for both vertical and horizontal exchange of properties at ocean fronts, but is not included in prior assessments or current parameterizations (10, 11).
+This additional mixing may be important for both vertical and horizontal exchange of properties at ocean fronts, but is not included in prior global assessments or current parameterizations (10, 11).